OdedHellman/EVERTHERE/README.md

 * This script was created by me in Summer 2019.
 * It was created as part of a summer internship at EVERTHERE and I was guided by the CTO & Co-Founder Gabriel Amram and Lead Architect Sofi Vasserman.
 * Thank you EVERTHER for letting me this opportunity.
-It was absolutely great experience to learn from you guys!
+It was a great experience to learn from you guys!